Capital Advisors Inc. OK Invests $201,000 in NIKE, Inc. (NYSE:NKE)

-Capital Advisors Inc. OK acquired a new position in shares of NIKE, Inc. (NYSE:NKE – Free Report) during the 1st quarter, Holdings Channel reports.
-The fund acquired 1,638 shares of the footwear maker’s stock, valued at approximately $201,000.
+Capital Advisors Inc. OK bought a new stake in shares of NIKE, Inc. (NYSE:NKE – Free Report) during the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund bought 1,638 shares of the footwear maker’s stock, valued at approximately $201,000.

-Several other hedge funds have also made changes to their positions in the business.
-CRA Financial Services LLC acquired a new position in NIKE in the fourth quarter valued at $209,000.
-Sage Mountain Advisors LLC acquired a new position in NIKE in the fourth quarter valued at $269,000.
-Salvus Wealth Management LLC acquired a new position in NIKE in the first quarter valued at $215,000.
-Park Avenue Securities LLC boosted its holdings in NIKE by 13.3% in the first quarter.
-Park Avenue Securities LLC now owns 29,927 shares of the footwear maker’s stock valued at $3,670,000 after acquiring an additional 3,511 shares during the last quarter.
-Finally, Aviva PLC boosted its holdings in NIKE by 30.7% in the fourth quarter.
-Aviva PLC now owns 386,867 shares of the footwear maker’s stock valued at $27,486,000 after acquiring an additional 90,918 shares during the last quarter.
-Institutional investors and hedge funds own 63.54% of the company’s stock.
+Several other large investors have also recently modified their holdings of NKE.
+CRA Financial Services LLC bought a new position in NIKE in the 4th quarter valued at $209,000.
+Sage Mountain Advisors LLC purchased a new stake in shares of NIKE in the 4th quarter worth $269,000.
+Salvus Wealth Management LLC purchased a new stake in shares of NIKE in the 1st quarter worth $215,000.
+Park Avenue Securities LLC lifted its stake in shares of NIKE by 13.3% during the 1st quarter.
+Park Avenue Securities LLC now owns 29,927 shares of the footwear maker’s stock worth $3,670,000 after purchasing an additional 3,511 shares during the last quarter.
+Finally, Aviva PLC raised its stake in NIKE by 30.7% in the fourth quarter.
+Aviva PLC now owns 386,867 shares of the footwear maker’s stock valued at $27,486,000 after buying an additional 90,918 shares during the last quarter.
+Institutional investors own 63.54% of the company’s stock.

 NIKE Stock Performance

-NIKE (NYSE:NKE – Free Report) last issued its earnings results on Thursday, June 29th.
-The footwear maker reported $0.66 EPS for the quarter, missing analysts’ consensus estimates of $0.68 by ($0.02).
-NIKE had a net margin of 9.90% and a return on equity of 33.34%.
-The company had revenue of $12.80 billion during the quarter, compared to analyst estimates of $12.58 billion.
-During the same quarter in the previous year, the firm earned $0.90 earnings per share.
+NIKE (NYSE:NKE – Free Report) last released its earnings results on Thursday, June 29th.
+The footwear maker reported $0.66 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.68 by ($0.02).
+The company had revenue of $12.80 billion for the quarter, compared to the consensus estimate of $12.58 billion.
+NIKE had a return on equity of 33.34% and a net margin of 9.90%.
 The business’s revenue was up 4.9% on a year-over-year basis.
-As a group, analysts anticipate that NIKE, Inc. will post 3.8 EPS for the current year.
+During the same quarter in the previous year, the company posted $0.90 EPS.
+Equities analysts predict that NIKE, Inc. will post 3.8 earnings per share for the current fiscal year.

 NIKE Announces Dividend

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, July 5th.
-Shareholders of record on Monday, June 5th will be paid a $0.34 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 5th.
+Shareholders of record on Monday, June 5th will be paid a dividend of $0.34 per share.
 The ex-dividend date of this dividend is Friday, June 2nd.
 This represents a $1.36 dividend on an annualized basis and a yield of 1.23%.
-NIKE’s payout ratio is currently 42.11%.
+NIKE’s dividend payout ratio (DPR) is presently 42.11%.

 NIKE, Inc, together with its subsidiaries, designs, develops, markets, and sells men's, women's, and kids athletic footwear, apparel, equipment, and accessories worldwide.
 The company provides athletic and casual footwear, apparel, and accessories under the Jumpman trademark; and casual sneakers, apparel, and accessories under the Converse, Chuck Taylor, All Star, One Star, Star Chevron, and Jack Purcell trademarks.